hhoke/blog/hegemony_to_heterotopia.md

 Similarly, consolidation is only half of the story.
 To get the full thing, we will need to review some fascinating dynamics that cut across different media technologies.

-There are a lot of fascinating stories I only allude to below.
+(There are a lot of fascinating stories I only allude to below.
-Think of the below as partly essay and partly a guided tour through the bibliography.
+Think of the below as partly essay and partly a guided tour through the bibliography.)

 ## Ecological Succession in a Mass Medium

-As a mass medium is developed, it starts out as a wild west, before becoming established--homogeneous and homogenizing, finally following a predictable pattern of brand diversification driven by the construction of ever-more-refined submarkets, or exploitation\*\* of existing audience groups.
+As a mass medium is developed, it starts out as a wild west, before becoming established--homogeneous and homogenizing, finally following a predictable pattern of brand diversification driven by the construction of ever-more-refined submarkets, or capitalization of existing audience groups.
 The printing press, if my limited knowledge serves me, was first used to create Bibles in Latin, as had been read to the people by priests for centuries, before the great diversification of printed word that accompanied, and in some ways constituted, the Protestant reformation.
 Even more interesting was the evolution of programming schedules, brands, and market segments for TV and radio, which evolved in astonishingly similar ways.